Data size and quotas#

 Lustre quota#

-There are two Lustre storage appliances on Grex,/project and /global/scratch/ .
-Since 2022, the main project filesystem on Grex is /project .
+The main Lustre storage appliances on Grex, is the /project filesystem.
 The previous filesystem was called /global/scratch/ and , as of now, is disabled and not available for users.

 On a Lustre filesystem, three types of quota are possible: per user, across all the filesystem; per group, across all the filesystem; and a directory quota that is per directory, per group.